wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    protocols to make things work better.
 We don't operate the DNS because we like to run a well run machine.
 We don't run the Internet for the fun of it.
-(Some might enjoy running it, that's job satisfaction to some extent.)
+(Some might enjoy running it, that's job

+Ebersman, et al.          Expires June 18, 2015                [Page 15]

+Internet-Draft        DNSSEC Negative Trust Anchors        December 2014

+   satisfaction to some extent.)
 At the end of the day all that matters is that what is being done benefits society.
-We run the Internet to
+We run the Internet to enrich society.

-Ebersman, et al.         Expires April 26, 2015                [Page 15]

-Internet-Draft        DNSSEC Negative Trust Anchors         October 2014

-   enrich society.
 We prefer a well run DNS because it saps less resources than a poorly run DNS.
 We prefer secure protocols so that people don't become victims (in some sense of the word).
 Make it